datacommonsorg/data/scripts/biomedical/diseasesAtJensenLab/README.md

 ## About the Dataset

-[The Diseases at Jensen Lab](https://diseases.jensenlab.org/About) is a "weekly updated web resource that integrates evidence on disease-gene associations from automatic text mining, manually curated literature, cancer mutation data, and genome-wide association studies."
+[The DISEASES at Jensen Lab](https://diseases.jensenlab.org/About) is a "weekly updated web resource that integrates evidence on disease-gene associations from automatic text mining, manually curated literature, cancer mutation data, and genome-wide association studies."
 The data has evidence with confidence scores that facilitate comparison of the different types and sources of evidence.

 ### Download Data